yochannah/carpentries.org/_posts/2021/06/2021-06-16-first-japanese-r-workshop-en.md

 ## Summary

 Overall, we were very happy with our first workshop in Japanese.
+We received very positive feedback from participants about their satisfaction with the course [^survey].
 There were some limitations because we only have a single lesson translated so far, but hopefully that will change soon.
 We are looking forward to growing the Japanese language Carpentries community, and hope you can join us!

 ## Find out more